Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Federated Learning

-The standard FL \cite{mcmahan2017communication} involves $K$ clients (agents), each holding its own training data.
-Over $T$ communication rounds, the clients jointly estimate a global vector of $D$ parameters $\theta_{gl}\in\mathbb{R}^D$, often simply called the \emph{global model}.
-Ideally, the estimate to be found minimizes the \emph{global loss}:
+The standard FL framework~\cite{mcmahan2017communication} involves $K$ clients (agents), each holding its own training data.
+Over $T$ communication rounds, the clients jointly estimate a global vector of $D$ parameters $\theta_{gl}\in\mathbb{R}^D$, often called the global model.
+Ideally, the estimate should minimize the global loss: